BiAPoL/napari-clusters-plotter/README.md

 If you have tracking data where each column specifies measurements for a track instead of a label at a specific time point, this column must not be added.

-Both [napari-skimage-regionprops](https://www.napari-hub.org/plugins/napari-skimage-regionprops) and [napari-pyclesperanto-assistant](https://www.napari-hub.org/plugins/napari-pyclesperanto-assistant) include measureing widgets for timelapse data.
+Both [napari-skimage-regionprops](https://www.napari-hub.org/plugins/napari-skimage-regionprops) and [napari-pyclesperanto-assistant](https://www.napari-hub.org/plugins/napari-pyclesperanto-assistant) include measuring widgets for timelapse data.

 ### Plotting